-Public Service Announcement: In response to guidance from Public Health Seattle-King County, we encourage members of the community to implement social distancing as much as possible and in the interim use the following methods to interact with the Transportation Commission meeting.
-The virtual meeting will be presented live on Zoom as a webinar following normal meeting guidelines.
-There is a public comment section at the start of each meeting.
-The virtual meeting audio will be recorded and posted on the City's website.
+Public Service Announcement: In response to the guidance given by the Office of Public Health Seattle-King County, we encourage members of the community to implement social distancing as much as possible.
+Hybrid meetings may be attended in person or remotely on Zoom as a webinar, following normal meeting guidelines.
+The virtual meeting audio will be recorded and posted on the City's website

 Community members may join the virtual meeting through the Zoom link below or via telephone by calling 888-475-4499 (toll-free) or 877-853-5257 (toll-free)

 Join the virtual meeting

 • Future of Park Lane Study Memo(PDF, 10MB)